ucns3d-team/UCNS3D/README.md

 * Open a terminal window in the [src](/src/) directory
 * Ensure that you have selected the desirable compiling options in the Makefile, by specifying the appropriate fortran compiler
-(ftn, ifort etc).
+(ftn, ifort etc) and ensure that you have copied the static libraries from the [lib](/bin/lib/) directory.
 Always compile with full debug options when developing something new, and then proceed to the more optimised compiler options.

 * For a clean installation